-Involuntary Withdrawal - If a student is absent for seven consecutive scheduled program calendar days without notifying the instructor or program manager, the school will consider them officially withdrawn.
+Involuntary Withdrawal - If a student is absent for the lessor of: seven consecutive scheduled program calendar days (OR) 2 calendar weeks, without any notification or response to inquiries of their whereabouts, the school will consider them officially withdrawn.

 Withdrawal Date - The last date of attendance according to the school's attendance record.
 This date is used to determine the amount of aid a student has earned.